Commercial & Corporate Lawyers

 The owner of copyright material has exclusive rights to reproduce, publish, perform or make an adaptation of that work.
 The owner may also enter commercial hiring arrangements (a licence) giving others a right to use the protected work.

 Infringement occurs when a person who neither owns the copyright material nor holds a licence undertakes an activity which is the exclusive right of the copyright holder.
-We can assist in protecting your intellectual property and manage concerns and disputes regarding infringement of these valuable assets.
+Our corporate law firm can assist in protecting your intellectual property and manage concerns and disputes regarding infringement of these valuable assets.

 Commercial Litigation & Dispute Resolution